martinrudzis/go-aircraft-api/README.md

 # go-aircraft-api

 # Overview
 This project is an API for looking up aircraft data by icao24 hex code.
 All aircraft have a unique hex code identifier, allowing lookup of any individual aircraft through publicly available data, such as the regularly updated FAA aircraft registry.

 Curious about aircraft flying overhead?
 Start up the API and look up the icao24 hex codes of nearby aircraft through a website like ADS-B Exchange or FlightRadar24.
+This API provides access to data about tens of thousands of US-registered aircraft.

 # Usage
 Add a hex code to the URL like this: localhost:8080/icao24/hex_code_here